rust-stuco/lectures/week5/slides.md

 ```rust
 let x = loop { println!("forever"); };
 ```
+It isn't clear right?

 ---

 # The "Never" Type - `!`

-It isn't clear, right?
-That's why Rust has a special type called `!` for this exact reason.
+Rust has a special type called `!`, or the "never type", for this exact reason.
 Another example:
 ```rust
 fn bar() -> ! {